Monday, May 11, 2026

 ¹We do not see how arrogant and flagrant a violation of reality this truly is - unless God reveals it to us.
 In fact we sympathize with Adams choice.
 We are rebels and in rebellion to God who alone knows right from wrong.

-If Adam and Eve had made the right choice and rejected the serpent's proposal, they would have stepped onto the right road of knowing (understanding) good and evil the right way, i.e., in faith-filled obedience to God vs rebellious distrust of Him.
-The issue wasn't that God didn't want them to know good and evil, but to know it the right way, i.e., under His care and guidance, not on their own.
+If Adam and Eve had made the right choice and rejected the serpent's proposal (a promise to be like God in a way they aren't designed to be), they would have stepped onto the right road of knowing (understanding) good and evil the right way, i.e., in faith-filled obedience to God vs rebellious distrust of Him.
+The issue wasn't that God didn't want them to know good and evil, but to know it the right way, i.e., under His care and guidance, not on their own with our limitations. .

 For a discussion on how God created us with choice before we rebelled against Him, click here.